appboil/appboil-force.com/README.md

-### Boilerplate template of HTML5 App with RequireJS, Backbone.js, jQuery Mobile, PhoneGap/Cordova and Force.com.

-It is also preconfigured for integration with Salesforce.com service using forcetk library, and plugins like forcetk.ui and Backbone.Force.
+### Boilerplate PhoneGap/Cordova App preconfigured for Force.com integration

 Following libs are used:
 - [RequireJS](http://requirejs.org/) for app modularization